 He illustrated children's books and in many magazines.
 He initiated and edited the bestselling "Still Optimistic - Artists Painting Dudu Geva", published by Zamora-Pavilion, and curated the accompanying exhibition at the Holon Institute of Technology Gallery, with 120 illustrators and one Dudu Geva.
 He has also curated and exhibited in numerous exhibitions.

 He has won numerous awards, including the Rabinowitz Foundation for the Arts, the Lottery Council for Culture and the Arts, and a prize and first place at the Illustration Week in Tel Aviv.
 In recent years, he has edit, illustrated, and published the graphic trilogy "Isaac's Notebooks", based on the diary of his late grandfather.

 Gai Farchi is a scholar of literature and cultural studies.
 He currently works on the material turn in the humanities, examining how objects, trash, memory and nostalgia are dealt with in literature through the lens of ecocriticism and posthumanist theory.
 His doctoral dissertation discusses posthumanism in contemporary literature in French.
-His work has been published in international journals such as French Forum and French Studies.
+His work has been published in journals such as French Forum and French Studies.